 - Measuring tape

-1 .
-Measure the dimensions of your drawer along where you want your cardboard dividers to fit.
+- Measure the height and width dimensions of your drawer along where you want your cardboard dividers to fit.

-2. Mark out lines and size of your dividers on your cardboard or box then take care to cut them to size.
-Check size in drawer before you cover your divider and make any necessary adjustments.
+- Mark out the lines and size of your dividers on your cardboard or box then take care to cut them to size.
+Check size in the drawer before you cover your divider and make any necessary adjustments.

-And TA-DA… organised t-shirt drawer in around 15 minutes!!
-Completely simple and the end result is kinda magical!
-In fact, I managed reduce my clothing down from 3 overflowing drawers that wouldn’t shut, to 2 tidy drawers that glide with ease and display everything easily.
-I should cull a bit more though.
-I will.
+AND THAT’S IT… organised t-shirt drawer in around 15 minutes!!
+A completely simple DIY project and the end result is kinda magical!
+In fact, I managed to reduce my clothing down from 3 overflowing drawers that wouldn’t shut, to 2 tidy drawers that glide with ease and display everything easily.

 Konmari Method Clothes Organisation